s3alfisc/summclust/cran-comments.md

 ## R CMD check results

++ I have switched imports to depends, this solves the 'excessive importing' note

 * This is a new release.
 * The package was checked on rhub, r-devel, and github actions (windows, mac, ubuntu)